| Previous Page | Next Page | Index

 5 Jul 1801 sent to recall the Superb to join the squadron, but became becalmed.

-8 Jul 1801 observed a Franco-Spanish squadron of 6 sail of the line prepare to sail on the 9th for Algeziras, and sailed to Gibraltar to warn the Admiral.
+8 Jul 1801 observed a Franco-Spanish squadron of 6 sail of the line prepare to sail on the 9th for Algeziras, and departed to Gibraltar to warn the Admiral.

-12 Jul 1801 sailed Gibraltar to chase a Franco-Spanish squadron observed sailing from Algeziras.
+12 Jul 1801 departed Gibraltar to chase a Franco-Spanish squadron observed sailing from Algeziras.
 12th-13th the engagement commenced resulting in the destruction of 2 first rates, and the capture of a 3rd rate.